 Poughkeepsie is a medium-sized city located in the state of New York.
 With a population of 30,371 people and 19 constituent neighborhoods, Poughkeepsie is the 36th largest community in New York.
-Poughkeepsie has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Poughkeepsie was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Poughkeepsie isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Poughkeepsie are a mix of both white- and blue-collar jobs.
+Poughkeepsie is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Poughkeepsie is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Poughkeepsie who work in office and administrative support (12.62%), sales jobs (9.51%), and food service (8.53%).
+There are especially a lot of people living in Poughkeepsie who work in office and administrative support (13.36%), sales jobs (9.75%), and food service (9.59%).

 Poughkeepsie has a lot of people who ride the bus to and from work.
 In fact, for its size, Poughkeepsie has quite a high level of public transit users.
 Poughkeepsie’s need for inexpensive transportation options for its citizens is quite high.

 The education level of Poughkeepsie citizens is a little higher than the average for US cities and towns: 23.39% of adults in Poughkeepsie have at least a bachelor's degree.

 The per capita income in Poughkeepsie in 2010 was $23,745, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $94,980 for a family of four.
 However, Poughkeepsie contains both very wealthy and poor people as well.